BRIAN DE VALLANCE, SENIOR ADVISOR

-Brian de Vallance is Chief Operating Officer of Cambridge Global Advisors.
+Brian de Vallance is a Senior Advisor at Cambridge Global Advisors.

 Previously, he served as the Vice President of Policy & Outreach for the Center for Internet Security, Inc. (CIS), home of the Multi-State Information Sharing and Analysis Center and the CIS Critical Security Controls.
 CIS operates as a nonprofit entity to advance cybersecurity readiness and response for public and private sector enterprises.
 Brian was responsible for monitoring and coordinating CIS’s contributions to American cybersecurity policy at all levels of government including the U.S. Congress, the White House, and key state and local government associations.